-Bring a rubber backed rug or a mat for your dog to lie on.
+Bring a rubber-backed rug or a mat for your dog to lie on.

 Click here for more information on approved equipment and training tools.

-Your instructor may recommend an alternative training collar or additional equipment during your class.
+Your instructor may recommend alternative options or additional equipment during your class.
 We will help you select the most appropriate equipment for your particular dog.
 A small selection of collars, leads, and other pet supplies are available onsite courtesy of Prairie Dog Pet Mercantile.
-(Cash or checks made out to Prairie Dog are accepted in the store; we are also able to take debit or credit cards.)
+(Cash, checks made out to Prairie Dog are accepted in the store; we are also able to take debit or credit cards.)
 For help in selecting and fitting equipment and a huge selection training rewards, visit Prairie Dog Pet Mercantile on South Regal or in Kendall Yards.

 Motivators & Rewards:

 Dry treats or dog food kibble can be fine when training at home or for easy-to-motivate dogs.
-However, in the distracting class environment or when competing with the sights and smells of the real world, you will find that real cubed chicken, low-fat cheese, soft-moist treats and healthy cubed meat rolls like Natural Balance or Happy Howie dog food rolls will work much better in the face of high distraction in the real world.
+However, in the distracting class environment or when competing with the sights and smells of the real world, you will find that real cubed chicken, low-fat cheese, soft-moist treats and healthy cubed meat rolls like Natural Balance or Happy Howie dog food rolls will work much better in the face of high-level distractions in the real world.

 High value, moist and meaty treats.
 Choose healthy options!
 Reduce regular meals to accommodate the additions to your dog's diet.

-If your dog has a sensitive stomach, allergies, isn't very food motivated, is on a special diet, or is stressed or highly distracted and needs super extra-high value rewards, check out THIS PAGE for some great suggestions to help you find great high value rewards for your individual dog.
+If your dog has a sensitive stomach, allergies, isn't very food motivated, is on a special diet, is stressed or highly distracted and needs super extra-high value rewards, check out THIS PAGE for some great suggestions to help you find great high value rewards for your individual dog.